PaddlePaddle/PaddleFleetX/README.md

 <h1 align="center">FleetX</h1>

-<p align="center"> Fully utilize your AI Chip Cluster with FleetX for your model pre-training. </p>
+<p align="center"> Fully utilize your GPU Clusters with FleetX for your model pre-training. </p>

 <h2 align="center">What is it?</h2>